-This determination to learn English is amazing to see.
-Dr. Alex attacks it with a passion that delights and humbles me.
+Dr. Alex’s determination to learn English is amazing.
+He attacks it with a passion that delights and humbles me.
 I feel so insignificant against such concentration and determination.
 I am teaching both he and his wife English.

 When I was a student, I was young, tall, strong, clever and in a word “attractive.”
 Now I am only attractive.
 One nice summer evening I accompanied home a young woman.
 She was very pretty with big grey eyes, long brown hair, and a charming smile.
 Certainly I wanted to make an impression on her.
 I was such a fascinating traveler in my tales – and my imagination – that I did not look where I was going.
 All of a sudden, someone struck me in the forehead.
 I found myself flat on the ground.